 Gersh Academy’s curriculum integrates developmentally appropriate concepts at each grade level.
 Instruction is completely individualized to each child’s learning style, specific needs and level.
-Following New York State Common Core Standards, we use project-based and authentic learning in each thematic unit.
+Following individual State standards, we use project-based and authentic learning in each thematic unit.

 Gersh Academy offers three distinctive programs:

 Each program focuses on academics, social skills/social thinking, life skills and vocational experiences.
 In addition, clinical related services in the areas of motor skills, language skills and behavioral development are a vital part of each program.

 The I Am I Can (IAIC) Program uniquely combines academics with an emphasis on social thinking and vocational or post-secondary opportunities.
 The IAIC program follows NY State Common Core standards to ensure that students will be prepared for state assessments, Regents exams, SATs, the college experience and/or life outside the classroom.
 Although the approach is individualized, students learn the same curriculum in the same scope and sequence as they would if they were in their home school district.